What is Facilities Management?

 Innovating Your Facilities Management Career with Smartsheet

 Smartsheet is a spreadsheet-based workflow automation and process management software that makes collaboration between teams easier.
 It allows you to move vast amounts of facilities data, update the team while they’re on the go, and all work together from one central hub, managing project deadlines and allocating tasks.
-Smarsheet’s dashboard function, Sights, helps you surface KPIs and other metrics, and allows executives to get all the real-time information on the state of the facilities they manage in a glance.
+Smarsheet’s customizable dashboard capability helps you surface KPIs and other metrics, and allows executives to get all the real-time information on the state of the facilities they manage in a glance.
 With endless customization options, modify the sheets to fit the needs of your operation, project, or team.

 Ready to explore a boss-impressing, time-saving software?